vanduc1102/vanduc1102.github.io/_posts/2020-08-13-nx-how-to-compile-smart-contract-in-react.md

 Compiling a smart contract with Solc is a heavy task for browsers, and for such heavy task we need to use [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

-The tool for setting up the project is [NX](https://nx.dev/). it is great tool to create monos-repository.
+The tool for setting up the project is [NX](https://nx.dev/).
+NX is a great tool to create monos-repository.

 ## Configuring WebWorker for NX